-This Overnight French Toast Casserole Recipe is the perfect make ahead breakfast for Christmas morning or weekend brunch!
-Put it together the night before and pop in the oven the next morning.
+This Easy Overnight French Toast Casserole Recipe is the perfect make ahead breakfast for Sunday morning or a special occasion!
+Put it together the night before and pop in the oven the next morning for a delicious breakfast the entire family will enjoy.

 If your family is anything like ours, Christmas morning often finds you rushing to make a cup of coffee for yourself before the kids tear open all of the gifts under the tree.